ZenDragonX/ZenMods_Valheim/Modpack_CORE/README.md

 Best with these Valheim world modifiers enabled:
 - NoMap - Getting lost is fun!
 - PlayerEvents aka Player Based Events / Raids

+## Small Sample...

+- `ZenRedecorate`: Move chests around without destroying them.
+- `ZenSign`: Assign an item to a sign to see the amount available in nearby containers.
+- `ZenUseItem`: Assign items to signs directly from your inventory without using 1-8 hotkey.
+- `ZenHoverItem`: Show icons for items such as container contents without opening them plus many more things.
+- `ZenItemStand`: Include Armor Stands and Item Stands in the sign's calculations and make them behave like containers.
+- `ZenBeehive`: Include Beehives in the sign's calculations and make them behave like containers.
+- `ZenRecycle`: Obliterators return a randomly selected ingredient of the item.
+- `ZenBreeding`: Prevent exponential population growth by sterilizing offspring.
+- And much more...

 ### More Information